toumorokoshi/deepmerge/docs/index.rst

 The Merger Class
 ----------------

-The deepmerge.Merger class enacts the merging strategy, and stores the configuration about the merging strategy chosen.
+The :class:`deepmerge.merger.Merger` class enacts the merging strategy, and stores the configuration about the merging strategy chosen.

 The merger takes a list of a combination of strings or functions,